 The SONOFLOW CO.55 and SEMIFLOW CO.65 sensors work on the basis of the transit-time difference measurement method.

 This method causes neither a pressure drop in the tube nor a risk of leaks.
 When appropriately calibrated, transit-time can work on almost all liquids, independent of viscosity, density, color and electromagnetic properties of fluids.
 Ions and particulate matter are not required to calculate the measurement.

 The transit-times in and against the flow direction of a medium are measured with high precision by time-to-digital converters.
 In the direction of flow, the transit-time of an ultrasonic wave is faster than in opposite way.
 It is like a sport boat, which moves in and against the flow direction of a river.
 A simple difference of both times allows a determination of the flow.

-In the case of the SONOFLOW CO.55 and SEMIFLOW CO.65 sensor, the transmitted sound waves are sloped through the liquid.
-To improve the measuring effect, two measuring parts are used.
+Regarding the SONOFLOW CO.55 and SEMIFLOW CO.65 sensors, the transmitted sound waves are sloped through the liquid.
+In order to improve the measuring effect, two measuring parts are used.
 Four ultrasonic transducers are arranged in an X-pattern.
 The transducers emit pulsating ultrasonic waves in a given frequency from one side to the other.
 The resulting transit-time difference is directly proportional to the mean flow velocity.
 The flow volume results from the product of this mean flow velocity and the cross-sectional area of the tubing.

 Some cookies used here help to market our offer, while others are required.
 By clicking on "Agree" you consent to this use of data.
 Further information can be found under Privacy and the Imprint.
 Your consent also includes consent pursuant to Art.
 49 (1) a) DSGVO to the transfer of certain data to third countries with a possibly insufficient level of data protection (e.g. United States of America).
 By clicking on the "Reject cookies" link, you can reject your consent or adjust it under Settings.